lca6/PCM_ASDs_PCA/README.md

 ## spectra_data/
 A folder containing .txt files obtained from the HORIBA LabRAM Odyssey confocal Raman microscope.

-## spectra_data/input_files
-A folder for all the .txt files that you want to be analysed.

-## spectra_data/output_files
-A folder for any files created after the input files are processed.

 ## pyphi.py | pyphi_batch.py | pyphi_plots.py
 Files courtesy of Sal Garcia's pyphi repository (available at https://github.com/salvadorgarciamunoz/pyphi) which allow us to conduct PCA on the spectral data.